Partnership taxation in the United States: Distributions

 When a partner receives a distribution, they may not recognize gain up to the adjusted basis of their capital account in the partnership.
 They recognize gain to the extent that the distribution exceeds their adjusted basis in the capital accounts of their partnership interest.
 However, the partner may treat the distribution as a "draw", which does not become a distribution until the last day of the partnership's taxable year.
-This gives the partner time to bump-up his adjusted basis in the partnership and avoid the 731(a)(1) gain.
+This gives the partner time to bump-up their adjusted basis in the partnership and avoid the 731(a)(1) gain.

-Partner's Share of Partnership Liabilities
+Partner's share of partnership liabilities

 A change in a partner's share of partnership liabilities increases or decreases the partner's outside basis in the partner's partnership interest.
 An increase in a partner's share of partnership liabilities increases the partner's outside basis because the assumption by the partner of a share of partnership debt is considered a deemed contribution to the partnership.
 Similarly, a decrease in a partner's share of partnership liabilities decreases the partner's outside basis because the partner being relieved of liability for a share of partnership debt is considered a deemed distribution to the partner.

-Partner's Share of Recourse Liabilities
+Recourse liabilities

 A partnership debt is considered a "recourse" liability to the extent any partner bears the economic risk of loss if the debt comes due and the partnership is unable to satisfy the obligation.
 A partner's share of a recourse liability, then, is the share for which that partner bears the economic risk of loss.

 A partner bears the economic risk of loss to the extent the partner or a related person would be required to contribute to the partnership to satisfy the obligation, determined by way of a "constructive liquidation" analysis.
 In a constructive liquidation, the following events are deemed to occur:

-(a) all partnership liabilities become due;

-(b) all partnership assets become worthless;

-(c) the partnership assets are sold for no consideration other than relief of the partnership's liabilities;